Statistics don’t lie. People hate cleaning bathrooms!

 One of the biggest reasons bathrooms are difficult to clean is due to clutter.
 We tend to store a lot in our bathrooms for convenience.
 However, this slows down the cleaning process because you have to sift through clutter just to get to the surface you want to clean.

-The best short-term fix for this is to condense the amount of items stored in your bathroom.
+The best short-term fix for this is to condense the number of items stored in your bathroom.
 Keep fewer towels, and find better storage solutions for different items in your bathroom.
 Put things away, or get rid of unnecessary items.

-While cutting down on clutter will make cleaning easier, a minimalist design can include
+While cutting down on clutter will make cleaning easier, a minimalist design can include all touchpoints in your bathroom.

-While interesting angles for décor, cabinets and fixtures can be aesthetically pleasing, they are prime spots for grime to build up if they are difficult to access and clean.
+While interesting angles for décor, cabinets, and fixtures can be aesthetically pleasing, they are prime spots for grime to build up if they are difficult to access and clean.

 Consider appliances and design touches that are simpler and don’t take up as much space in your bathroom.
-Often, the less space used, the less places grime can collect, making a bathroom easier to clean.
+Often, the less space used, the fewer places grime can collect, making a bathroom easier to clean.

-By embracing a more minimalist design in the bathroom with fewer edges and touch points for grime to collect, you can make cleaning your bathroom a more pleasant experience.
+By embracing a more minimalist design in the bathroom with fewer edges and touchpoints for grime to collect, you can make cleaning your bathroom a more pleasant experience.

 - Eliminate Hard-to-Reach Spots Behind the Toilet